ky1007/CREATE/docs/README.md

  - Limit of the number of words the user can use to make it to the top of the canvas

 ## Wireframe
-The user will type into a text box and a canvas will sit below it where the shapes will appear.
+The user will type into a text box and a canvas will sit below it.
+The shapes will appear on this canvas.

 ![wireframe](./create.png)

 ## Technologies, plugins, and APIs